2014–15 Håndboldligaen

 The 2014–15 Håndboldligaen (known as the Boxer Herreligaen for sponsorship reasons) is the 79th season of the Håndboldligaen, Denmark's premier Handball league.

+KIF Kolding København won the championship, when they beat Skjern Håndbold in the final.
+Odder Håndbold was relegated, as they finished last in the regular season.
+Lemvig-Thyborøn Håndbold was also relegated, as they finished 12th in the regular season, and afterwards lost the promotion/relegation play-off to Skive fH.

 Team information

 The following 14 clubs compete in the Håndboldligaen during the 2014–15 season:

 Personnel and kits

 Following is the list of clubs competing in 2014–15 Håndboldligaen, with their manager, captain, kit manufacturer and shirt sponsor.